rawnly/rdkafka-cli/README.md

 # rdkafka-cli
-a little tool to interact with kafka
+(WIP) A little tool to interact with kafka

 ## Installation
 ```sh